Tracking your mood using Google Sheets

 Why Google Sheets and Apps Script?

-When I was researching the mood tracking apps that were available on the various app stores, I realized that that they're just glorified forms with bells and whistles.
+When I was researching the mood tracking apps that were available on the various app stores, I realized that they're just glorified forms with bells and whistles.

 There is usually some way for you to enter how you're feeling along with additional information about that day or the previous night.
 This info is converted into charts to help you track your mood over time and to identify correlations between certain types of events and your mood.
 That's basically it.